-There are many different types of curtain and drapery rods which serve various functions.
+There are many different types of curtain and drapery hardware which serve various functions.
 The functions and effects of the curtain and drapery rod must be considered before the hardware is chosen.
 Before purchasing curtain/drapery rods and hardware for your curtains and drapery you should consider such things as; how many layers of window treatment you want on one window.
 It is quite common and proper to have a valance with drapery, valance with sheer, or drapery with valance and curtains.

 You should determine whether you will need a combination rod, a single, double or triple curtain rod.
 The size and projection of the rod is an important consideration.
 These are all issues that should be considered before purchasing a curtain rod to save you time and money.

 The traditional single curtain rod is a basic curtain rod and its function is to support a rod pocket stationary curtain.
 This curtain rod is available in 1 ½”-5 ½” projection and adjust to various widths from 18”-120” wide.
 The best quality are the lock seam curtain rods because the seams of the metal are coated inside and out with no exposed edges to snag curtains.

 The double curtain rod was created to support a two layered window treatment.Both the outer and inner layers of curtain or valance must have a rod pocket to allow for easy insertion of the curtain rod.
 The outer rod projects 3 ½” and inner rod project 2 ½” on most double curtain rods.